 If you're new to the world of diamonds, you might find yourself lost in the maze of different jewelry terminology.
-You can undoubtedly appreciate gorgeous diamond jewelry without knowing every diamond cut in the book, but you may want to gain a better understanding of your favorite diamond cuts.
+You can undoubtedly appreciate gorgeous diamond jewelry, like diamond flowering earrings, without knowing every diamond cut in the book, but you may want to gain a better understanding of your favorite diamond cuts.
 Let's look at the diamond cuts throughout the history of jewelry that have endured into modernity.

 What Were the Earliest Popular Cuts?

 In the mid-fourteenth century, the point-cut diamond emerged.
 If you don’t know much about this kind of diamond cut, don't worry.
 It's one of the most straightforward diamond cuts, appearing like two pyramids stacked bottom-to-bottom.
 Let’s take a look at some of the other popular early diamond cuts.

 Next, in the 15th century, the table-cut ring started to gain popularity.
 In fact, it was the first widely recognized diamond cut.

 Soon after the rise of the table-cut diamond, the heart-cut diamond began to circulate.
 The romantic shape was especially attractive to the wealthy and royals in the seventeenth century.

 This cut features a timeless shape that has been loved by many for centuries.
 Originating in the 1700s, round-cut diamonds have proved to provide long-lasting beauty for many.